-A host can mute everyone via the desktop client, or via the roster list on the Webex Desk Pro, or any room system’s Touch10 and Room Navigator.
+A host can mute everyone via the desktop client, via the roster list on the Webex Desk Pro, or any room system’s Touch10 and Room Navigator.

 He also points out the option to automatically start recording for those who need to record all meetings but often forget to hit the button until halfway through the meeting.